LowAlpha/LCDshieldlib/README.md

 ## LCDShieldLib

-LCDShieldLib is a C library to support the Arduino LCD Shield.
+LCDShieldLib is a simple C library to support the Arduino LCD Shield.
 It provides support to read from ADC/Key and write to the LCD display.
 An example programme shows how to write to the LCD, and how to read from the ADC channel to return a raw value from keys and how to read key with value assigned to each key.
 The software is written in C and built using Microchip Studio and AVR-GCC on Windows.
 The module may be built directly with AVR-GCC either on Windows or Linux.

-It uses LCD_AVR_4d.c to write to the LCD written by Donald Weiman (weimandn@alfredstate.edu) Very good LCD and AVR resources are available from Donald at http://web.alfredstate.edu/faculty/weimandn.
+LCDShieldLib uses LCD_AVR_4d.c to write to the LCD written by Donald Weiman (weimandn@alfredstate.edu) Very good LCD and AVR resources are available from Donald at http://web.alfredstate.edu/faculty/weimandn.

 ![Optional Text](../main/extras/LCDshieldimage.jpg)